-Our theme for this half term is London!
+Our theme this half term is all about Spain!

 - What happened in the story?

 - Where did the story take place?

 - Can you find words or phrases which tell you about the character?

 - Why is the text arranged in this way?